TetieWasTaken/README-Templates/EN/Contributing/instructions.md

 # Contributing template

 This template is licensed under the [MIT license](https://choosealicense.com/licenses/mit/).
-Feel free to use it in your own projects, as long as it includes [a link to this repository's license](https://github.com/UndefinedToast/README-Templates/blob/main/LICENSE).
+Feel free to use it in your own projects without any limitations.

 <!--Start template-->